Marcus Semien Player Props: Rangers vs. Astros

 Marcus Semien At The Plate

-- Semien leads Texas in slugging percentage (.457) thanks to 37 extra-base hits.
+- Semien leads Texas with a slugging percentage of .460, fueled by 37 extra-base hits.

-- Among qualifying hitters in baseball, his batting average ranks 30th, his on-base percentage ranks 48th, and he is 56th in the league in slugging.
+- Among the qualified hitters in MLB play, he ranks 22nd in batting average, 44th in on-base percentage, and 56th in slugging.

-- Semien has picked up a hit in 64 of 82 games this season, with multiple hits 28 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.